cub01d/Professor-Callery/README.md

 - Click Create a Bot User
 - Under App Details, click to reveal the Token (This is your token needed for the bot code!)
 - Copy the Token, and paste it into your secrets.js file under BOTID
-- Now, copy the Client ID and paste it into this URL: https://discordapp.com/oauth2/authorize?&client_id=<CLIENT ID>&scope=bot&permissions=0
+- Now, copy the Client ID and paste it into this URL: `https://discordapp.com/oauth2/authorize?&client_id=<CLIENT ID>&scope=bot&permissions=0`
 - Choose the name of your Discord server
 - Authorize the Bot!
 - Go to the Server Settings for your discord, and search for a user/member, find your bot and grant it mod privileges
 5) Go to the config folder and create a secrets.json.
 Follow instructions in the config/readme.txt.
+6) Change relevant config settings in the config folder.
+7) Install node packages with `npm install`
-6) Run your bot
+8) Run your bot: `npm start`
-node bot.js